sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 A vote is a signed document containing a number of sections; each section corresponds roughly to a section of another document, a description of how the vote is to be conducted, or both.

-When a items in a vote corresponds to an element in a legacy vote, that item is said to be a "legacy item".
-Legacy items are in a limited format, and contain a small set of tags indicating how they are to be formatted.

     ; VoteDocument is a top-level signed vote.
     VoteDocument = [